Recycling and Reclamation Workers

 Earnings

-Salaries vary for recycling and reclamation workers depending upon their level of experience and the region in which the job is located.
+Salaries vary for recycling and reclamation workers depending on their level of experience and the region in which the job is located.
 Positions in areas with a higher cost of living, such as California, Arizona, New York, and Washington, D.C., for example, tend to pay higher salaries to recycling and reclamation workers.

 Work Environment